Nationally Top Rated

 The NNP curriculum is an online program.
-Didactic courses are offered using the Blackboard course management system.
+Didactic courses are offered using the Canvas course management system.
 Faculty use a variety of teaching technologies to facilitate synchronous and asynchronous course delivery.
 We do require occasional visits to the ODU campus for standardized patient and simulation experiences, usually one (1) weekend a semester.

 Students will be required to complete a minimum of 600 clinical practicum hours, primarily in a level III/IV NICU to satisfy MSN degree requirements, as well as NNP certification requirements.
 The program director will work with each student to identify clinical practice sites, preferably in the student's home community, assuming that there is an NNP available and willing to serve as the student's clinical preceptor.
 Applicants who want to complete practicum hours at a particular facility are advised to check with NICU leadership to determine their capability of supporting your practicum experience when the time comes.